fabryandrea/sql-joins/tutorial-sql-joins.md

 Let's start by talking a look at what we expect the answer to be: `SELECT * FROM fct_views ORDER BY user_id, viewed_at ASC;`

-Previously, we were joining separate tables - apples to oranges, so to speak.
+Previously, we were joining separate tables - apples to oranges, so to speak. :apple: :left_right_arrow: :tangerine:

 But now all the information we need is in one table, we just want to compare this table to itself.
 This is extremely helpful when we have events that take place over time (for instance, we are looking at people who converted into customers after browsing our website.)

 **SELF JOIN** - the syntax:
 ```